Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 From initially getting what amounted to a black box and having no networking equipment knowledge.
-I now have a working switch, a better understanding on how this switch functions internally, root access to it's linux shell and have leveled up my networking and network equipment related knowledge through troubleshooting and experimentation.
+I now have a working switch, a better understanding on how this switch functions internally, root access to it's linux shell and have upgraded up my network equipment related knowledge through troubleshooting and experimentation.

 Moving forward I plan to continue looking for a way to re-set `pwm` fan speed after boot, start experimenting by writing a few static routing tables, and maybe open an `ssh` tunnel to replace `telnet`.